 path as opposed to an individual file.
 Below, we are transferring the

-directory on Crane:
+directory on Swan:

 For additional details and information on other features of the Globus CLI, visit Command Line Interface (CLI) Examples in the Globus documentation.